Mona-S/scientist-match/README.md

 Scientists Match
 ---------------------------------------------------------------------
 Scientists Match is a memory matching card game.
 Flip two cards and if they are not the same then they will flip back.
 If they are same, then it is a match.
-You need to match nine pairs of cards in as few attempts as possible.
+You need to match nine pairs of cards in as few attempts as possible to win the game.

 Project Tech Stack
 ------------------------------------------------------------------